 Upskill and improve your chances of employment with a forklift licence.
 There are two options when you are learning to drive a forklift:

-With an approved forklift instructor you will learn:
+- Contact an approved forklift instructor

 - Stacking and destacking – using the forklift to load and unload a goods service vehicle